Here are the top Institutional holders of Minim Inc. (MINM) shares

-Minim Inc. (NASDAQ: MINM) is -39.36% lower on its value in year-to-date trading and has touched a low of $1.80 and a high of $16.00 in the current 52-week trading range.
+Minim Inc. (NASDAQ: MINM) is -1.70% lower on its value in year-to-date trading and has touched a low of $1.80 and a high of $16.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MINM stock was last observed hovering at around $3.52 in the last trading session, with the day’s loss setting it -0.67% off its average median price target of $0.35 for the next 12 months.
-It is also -714.29% off the consensus price target high of $0.35 offered by 1 analysts, but current levels are -714.29% lower than the price target low of $0.35 for the same period.
+The MINM stock was last observed hovering at around $4.04 in the last trading session, with the day’s gains setting it 0.58% off its average median price target of $0.35 for the next 12 months.
+It is also -1220.0% off the consensus price target high of $0.35 offered by 1 analysts, but current levels are -1220.0% lower than the price target low of $0.35 for the same period.

 Sponsored